 New product designs are continually emerging from factories within China.
-Benefits of new products themselves are marginal.
+Benefits of new products themselves are not marginal.
 Globalization has seen worldwide changes in economic pressures.
 Competition is on a global scale.
 Countries now worry further afar than their domestic borders.

 China creating a business environment that encourages innovation to foster and flourish will drive all industries (not only manufacturing).
 Job security would be increased.
 China could cement itself as a leader in future markets.
 In fact, innovation does not simply have to mean increased profits.
 For instance, public services would benefit from found efficiency gains.
 Innovation within sectors like healthcare and education will result directly in net gains to all citizens.